While I’m in training to be an access auditor, I’m able to give free access advice to churches and not-for-profit organisations. I can offer:

 Disability and Power in the Church of England.
 Michael Ramsey Centre for Anglican Studies, 2021.

 Shut In, Shut Out, Shut Up: Ableism, Faith and Church.
 HeartEdge, 2021.

 I charge for training on a sliding scale, with lower rates for churches and not-for-profit groups, and an expenses-only rate for disabled people’s user-led/activist groups.

 Economic justice is important, in a world where disabled people are rarely paid for our expertise.
 I speak at disabled-led events/groups for free, and I have a number of pro bono slots each year for churches.
 Please contact me for more information.

 My Training Experience

-I’m an experienced and certified trainer, with a qualification in delivering DET from Essex Coalition of Disabled People, a PGCE in Post-Compulsory Education and an MA in Disability Studies, as well as my PhD.
-Past training clients have included universities, charities, churches, Christian organisations and care providers.
+I’m an experienced, certified trainer, with a qualification in delivering DET from Essex Coalition of Disabled People, a PGCE in Post-Compulsory Education and an MA in Disability Studies.
+My PhD research with disabled Christians also informs my training.
+Past clients have included universities, not-for-profit organisations and churches.